3rdHand-project/PosturalFeedbackInterface/README.md

 ![Graphical interface male](Pictures/male_front.png?raw=true "The graphical interface with the male model in front view" =100x)
 ![Graphical interface female](Pictures/female_front.png?raw=true "The same view with the female model")

 A video of the graphical interface at used can be found on our [vimeo channel](https://vimeo.com/163699896).
+The humanoid models are from [Mixamo website](https://www.mixamo.com/) and available without license or restriction of use.

 ## Usage

 This application requires Unity 5.5.1 to run.
 It can be compiled as windows executable or an android application.
-At the moment, it cannot be compiled as a WebGL application as UDP socket are unavailable.
+At the moment, it cannot be compiled as a WebGL application as UDP socket are unavailable for Unity WebGL projects.
 When launched, it waits for messages sent as UDP byte array on the port **5005**.
-The following block of code is an example in python to update the joint values of the humanoid model.
+The default port can be changed in the file [UDPManager.cs](Assets/Scripts/UDPManager.cs) The following block of code is an example in python to update the joint values of the humanoid model.

 ```python